slatedocs/slate/source/includes/cloudstack/_networks.md

 ### Networks

 A network is an isolated network with its own VLANs and CIDR list, where you can place groups of resources, such as [instances](#cloudstack-instances).
+They can exist as VPC subnets, or as simple isolated networks, provided the appropriate network offerings exist.

 <!-------------------- LIST NETWORK -------------------->